dwyl/process-handbook/corporation-tax.md

 # Corporation Tax

 Generally we pay accountants to file our annual company accounts and calculate the Corporation Tax for us.
+If you have anything even slightly complicated, anything from fixed assets to losses brought forward from another period to R&D tax relief and beyond, _it might well make sense for your business to hire an accountant_: a couple of hundred pounds is very well worth it for **peace of mind**!

+(That said, if you're short of cash or just like being in total control of your accounts, there's nothing to stop you doing the whole thing yourself.)

 With FocusHub, however, they are simple enough for us to file ourselves - which is why it's worth capturing the process here.

+## DISCLAIMER

+This documentation is written *entirely* with FocusHub in mind. **Use it only as a guide**, and make sure you are reading every question fully, and answering truthfully and accurately for *your* business.

+Please also note that your accounting software might use different terminology (e.g. `sales` vs `revenue` vs `turnover`)

 ## Before you start